 - With toddlers, preschoolers, big kids, and even adults

-Plus I’ll share some ideas for what to do with your finished splatter art.
+Plus we’ll share some ideas for what to do with your finished splatter art.

 - Runny paint in cups*

 - Paper (or a roll of easel paper, cardboard, poster board, or a bed sheet)

 - Spoon or brush

 *A somewhat liquid or runny paint is best.
 (All the better for splattering with, my dear) We’ve used all different kinds, including liquid watercolors, watered-down tempera paint, and watered down craft acrylics.

 If you’re doing your painting OUTSIDE, simply lay your paper on the ground and go at it.
-(We used cardboard as a sturdy surface, but it isn’t necessary.)
+(We’ve used cardboard as a sturdy surface, but it isn’t necessary.)

-If you’re brave enough to do splatter painting INSIDE, I recommend covering your work surface with a drop cloth and doing it on a smaller scale (think wrist flicks instead of whole arm flicks).
+If you’re brave enough to do splatter painting INSIDE, we recommend covering your work surface with a drop cloth and doing it on a smaller scale (think wrist flicks instead of whole arm flicks).

 - Start splatter painting!